Sholtee/rpc/SRC/RPC.Server/README.md

 {
 }
 ```
+For more informtaion check out the [sources](https://github.com/Sholtee/rpc/tree/master/SRC/RPC.Interfaces/Attributes/Aspects/ParameterValidation ) or the [documentation](https://sholtee.github.io/rpc/doc/Solti.Utils.Rpc.Interfaces.html )!
 ### Authorization aspect
 By default the system uses "role based" authorization.
-It means that every user (even an anonymous) has its own set of assigned roles (for e.g.: `AuthenticatedUser`, `Admin`) and every module method must provide a role list required the calling user to have:
+It means that every user (even an anonymous) must have its own set of assigned roles (for e.g.: `AuthenticatedUser`, `Admin`) and every module method provide a role list required the calling user to have:
 ```csharp
 using Solti.Utils.Rpc.Interfaces;